noahehall/theBookOfNoah/0current/blockchain/udacity.md

     - the greater the % of total coins a validator owns, the higher the chance of them being picked of validating the next block
     - if a validators block is added to the blockchain, they are added coin proportional to the amount of their stake
   - there are no miners in PoS that mine coins, because all the coins already exist
+- forks: TODO
+  - basically when there are multiple proposed blocks and that split a chain, need to research this some more
 - issues
   - nothing at stake problem: if a validator bets on multiple blocks, so they always win.
     - slasher solution: validators are penalized if they simutaneously create blocks on multiple chains